-Therefore, in countries across the Single Euro Payments Area (SEPA) (i.e. in EU Member States, Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland), payment service users may make and receive direct debits in euro via a single payment account, subject to the same rules and obligations as in Portugal.
-This means that, as regards execution times, value dates, costs, fees and information needed to initiate direct debits, the execution of a direct debit between accounts domiciled in Portugal is similar to that of a direct debit between, for instance, an account in Portugal and an account domiciled in France.
+In countries across the Single Euro Payments Area (SEPA) (i.e. EU Member States, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, United Kingdom and Vatican), payment service users may make and receive direct debits in euro via a single payment account, subject to the same rules and rights as in Portugal.
+This means that the execution of a direct debit between accounts domiciled in Portugal is similar to that of a direct debit between, for instance, an account in Portugal and an account domiciled in France (namely as regards execution times, value dates, costs, fees and information needed to initiate direct debits).

-Currently, only technical and business standards of SEPA credit transfer and SEPA direct debit schemes established by the European Payments Council in its Rulebooks and implementation guidelines meet the conditions specified in the aforementioned Regulation.
-These schemes are based on the ISO 20022 XML standards and aim for the fully automated processing of payments between the payer’s payment service provider and the payee’s payment service provider (end-to-end straight-through processing).
+Technical and business requirements for direct debits in euro are laid down in Regulation (EU) No 260/2012 of the European Parliament and of the Council of 14 March 2012 [amended by Regulation (EU) No 248/2014 of the European Parliament and of the Council of 26 February 2014].
+Currently, only technical and business standards of SEPA credit transfer and SEPA direct debit schemes established by the European Payments Council in its Rulebooks and implementation guidelines meet the conditions specified in the Regulation.
+These schemes are based on the ISO 20022 XML standard and aim for the fully automated processing of payments between the payer’s payment service provider and the payee’s payment service provider (end-to-end straight-through processing).

 Yes.
-The SEPA Business to Business (B2B) direct debit scheme was specifically designed and developed to process payments/collections between businesses.
-The SEPA CORE direct debit scheme was established to collect funds from debtors that may be consumers or businesses.
+The SEPA Business-to-Business (B2B) direct debit scheme is intended to process payments/collections between businesses.
+The SEPA CORE direct debit scheme is intended to collect funds from debtors that may be consumers or businesses.
 One of the differences between the SEPA CORE and the SEPA B2B direct debit schemes is that, in the latter, debtors do not have the right to have the amount reimbursed for authorised debits already withdrawn from their accounts.

 Yes.
-Given that in the SEPA B2B direct debit scheme debtors do not have the right to be reimbursed and, as a rule, the amounts collected are high, the debtor’s payment service provider, prior to debiting the debtor’s account, must:
+Given that in the SEPA B2B direct debit scheme debtors do not have the right to be reimbursed for authorised transactions and, as a rule, the amounts collected are high, the debtor’s payment service provider, prior to debiting the debtor’s account, must:

-- check, before debiting the debtor’s account, that the B2B direct debit mandate related information received complies with previous verification instructions from the debtor, or by confirming with the debtor;
+- check the information related to the B2B direct debit mandate received in the collection by assessing its compliance with previous verification instructions from the debtor or by confirming it with the debtor;

 - check collection data against stored B2B direct debit mandate data, and the related verification instructions received from the debtor (e.g. maximum amount set by the debtor), where applicable;